rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-terminal-services-licenses.md

 14. Click **Finish** to exit out of the wizard.

 Your server is now ready to function as a terminal services licensing server.

-Windows 2008 R2
-1. Open Server Manager and highlight Roles in the left side of the Server Manager window
-2. Click Add Roles on the right side of the Server Manager window
-3. Place a check in the box next to Remote Desktop Services and select Next, and hit Next again
-4. In the Role Services window, select Remote Desktop Licensing and select Next
-5. In the Configure Discovery Scope window, you would choose the discovery option which best fits your environment (most situations would leave the default configuration) and select Next
-6. Click Install to load the Remote Desktop Licensing role service.
-7. After the installation is complete, close out of the wizard and open the Start Menu, select Administrative Tools, Remote Desktop Services, Remote Desktop Licensing Manager
-8. Within the Remote Desktop Licensing Manager window, right-click on the server name and select Activate.
-9. Select Next, then choose your Activation method (most situations would use the Automatic connection method)
-10. Fill out the appropriate information in the fields provided and select Next, then fill out the next set of fields and select Next
-11. The server will attempt to activate against a Microsoft licensing server, and once it’s finished, please select Next twice, then select Next again to launch the Install Licenses Wizard
-12. Choose the License Program you purchased your licenses through (most situations would use a License Pak) and select Next
-13. Enter the product code for your Remote Desktop Services license and click Add, then hit Next.
-14. Click Finish to exit out of the wizard and at this point your server is ready to function as a Remote Desktop licensing server.

 Note:  Rackspace no longer offers Cloud Servers with Windows 2003, but these instructions are here for legacy support purposes.